-The local entity is an EMTN (Euro Medium Term Notes) and warrant issuing structure (listed options giving the holder the right to buy or sell an underlying asset at a predetermined price) of the Societe Generale Group, resident in Curação for regulatory reasons.
-This structure is in run-off and has not executed any issues since January 2016.
-Since 2020, the income of the structure has been subject to the common law local tax rate of 22% and are no longer eligible for the French tax regime relating to companies established in a privileged tax regime (Article 209 B of the French General Tax Code).
+The local entity is an EMTN (Euro Medium Term Notes) and warrant issuing structure (listed options giving the holder the right to buy or sell an underlying asset at a predetermined price) of the Societe Generale Group, resident in Curaçao for regulatory reasons.
+This structure is in liquidation since the end of 2021 and no longer carries assets or notes.